Efficient CDF Approximations for Normalizing Flows: Efficient Estimation of Cumulative Densities

 \subsubsection{Runtime Complexity \& Implementation Considerations}

 For a given simplicial polytope, the algorithm first computes the surface normals for each of the boundary simplices, which requires computing $d$ determinants of $(d-1) \times (d-1)$ matrices for each boundary simplex.
-The total complexity of this step is thus $\mathcal{O}(kd^4)$, where $k$ is the number of boundary simplices.
-Note that the surface normals do not need to be recomputed upon splitting edges as they remain the same.
+The total complexity of this \emph{initialization} step is thus $\mathcal{O}(kd^4)$, where $k$ is the number of boundary simplices.
+Note that the surface normals do not need to be recomputed after splitting edges.
+Furthermore, if regions are defined as a set of half-spaces (\ie, linear inequalities), the surface normals are immediately available and do not require the quartic initialization step.
+Following this initialization, the manipulation of the priority queue with every split is logarithmic in the number of boundary simplices.

 When computing ${\bf G}$, one has to first flow the input to the uniform distribution and then compute the Jacobian-vector product of the backward-pass; in order to avoid computing the Jacobian-vector product, we can first compute the vector-Jacobian product ${\bf S}_i^{(n)\top} J^{-1}$ of the backward-pass followed by a dot-product with $|J|{\bf F}$ to obtain ${\bf S}_i^{(n)\top}|J|J^{-1}\overrightarrow{F}$.
 This avoids an extra backward-pass in PyTorch, which does not support forward-mode auto-differentiation of Jacobian-vector-products.
 In fact, the derivative of ${\bf S}_i^{(n)\top} |J|J^{-1}\overrightarrow{F}$ with respect to ${\bf S}_i^{(n)\top}$ yields exactly $\bf G$.